JuergenGutsch/blog/_source/_posts/2017-04-28-issue-running-docker-for-windows.md

 ---
 layout: post
-title: "Error on starting Docker for Windows"
+title: "Error while starting Docker for Windows"
 teaser: "The last couple of months I wanted to play around with Docker for Windows.
 It worked just twice.
 Once at the first try for just one or two weeks.
 Then I got an error, when Docker tries to initialize right after Windows starts."
 author: "Jürgen Gutsch"
 comments: true